Bogdan-Stasjuk/BSNetworkTraffic/README.md

     NSUInteger errorCnt;
 };
 ```
-This values will be recalculated every time you are refering to "counters".
+This values will be recalculated every time you are referring to "counters".
 For zeroing counters and starting from scratch you have to call "resetCounters".